 Used with the Print # statement or the Print method to position output.

-If n is less than the output line width, the next print position immediately follows the number of spaces printed.
-If n is greater than the output line width, Spc calculates the next print position using the formula:
+If the current print position on the current line is greater than n, Tab skips to the nth column on the next output line.
+If n is less than 1, Tab moves the print position to column 1.
+If n is greater than the output line width, Tab calculates the next print position using the formula:

 Make sure your tabular columns are wide enough to accommodate wide letters.

-When you use the Print method with a proportionally spaced font, the width of space characters printed using the Spc function is always an average of the width of all characters in the point size for the chosen font.
+When you use the Tab function with the Print method, the print surface is divided into uniform, fixed-width columns.
+The width of each column is an average of the width of all characters in the point size for the chosen font.
 However, there is no correlation between the number of characters printed and the number of fixed-width columns those characters occupy.
 For example, the uppercase letter W occupies more than one fixed-width column and the lowercase letter i occupies less than one fixed-width column.

-This example uses the Spc function to position output in a file and in the Immediate window.
+This example uses the Tab function to position output in a file and in the Immediate window.

-' The Spc function can be used with the Print # statement.
-Open "TESTFILE" For Output As #1 ' Open file for output.
-Print #1, "10 spaces between here"; Spc(10); "and here."
-Close #1 ' Close file.
+' The Tab function can be used with the Print # statement.
+Open "TESTFILE" For Output As #1 ' Open file for output. ' The second word prints at column 20.
+Print #1, "Hello"; Tab(20); "World." ' If the argument is omitted, cursor is moved to the next print zone.
+Print #1, "Hello"; Tab; "World" Close #1 ' Close file.

 The Tab function can also be used with the Print method.
 The following statement prints text starting at column 10.